-This Report, which is a reviewed and updated edition of the Report prepared on the 9th November 2016, presents the Best Practicable Environmental Option (BPEO) assessment for the maintenance dredging and disposal of arisings associated with the approaches and tidal berths at Port Babcock Rosyth.
+This Report presents the Best Practicable Environmental Option (BPEO) assessment for the maintenance dredging and disposal of arisings associated with the approaches and tidal berths at Port Babcock Rosyth.
 BPEO assessment is a method aimed at identifying the option that provides increased environmental benefit or limited environmental damage.
-It assesses the performance of alternative options against a range of criteria such as environmental impact, technical feasibility and cost.
+It assesses the performance of alternative options against a range of criteria such as environmental impact, technical feasibility, and cost.